The beautiful weather during summertime has its perks. We can shed our winter coats

 help you learn ways to avoid motorcycle accidents as well as how to handle your bike if

-you get in an accident.
+you get in a traffic accident.

 NJ RideSafe.org has two class options available: